smschorn/Catwalk/readMe.md

 User stories:
   - The user will initially see the game homepage.
-  - The game will be initialized by xxxxx
+  - The game will be initialized by user acknowledging welcome prompt.
-  -
+  - Once the user has walked the runway, the outfit will be judged.

 Wireframes: